Chess in Spain

 Viswanathan Anand and Magnus Carlsen competing in Linares in 2007.

-Spain has contributed to the history of chess from its integration around the 10th century to the present day.
+Spain has significantly contributed to the history of chess from its integration around the 10th century to the present day.
 The Spanish received Shatranj, one of the predecessors of chess, from the Arabs during the Muslim conquest of the Iberian Peninsula between the 7th and 15th centuries.
 As chess spread to the rest of Europe, Spain contributed to the chess literature of the period, culminating with the Libro de los juegos (1283), commissioned by Alfonso X in the 13th century.
 Also of Spanish origin are the first archaeological pieces of evidence of the game in Europe: the Ager pieces, a set of medieval chess pieces dating from the 11th century, of abstract design and made of crystal, that belonged to Arnau Mir de Tost.
+During the Age of Discovery, Spain helped the globalization of Chess by introducing Chess to the Americas and the Philippines.

 Overview

 With reformulations of the rules of the game in the late 15th century, Spain was one of the first European countries to stand out in chess.
 The Repetición de Amores y Arte de Axedrez (1497) by Luis Ramírez de Lucena and Libro de la Invención Liberal y Arte del Juego del Axedrez (1561) by Ruy López de Segura were the first literary works contemplating the new rules and innovations such as the capture en passant.
 However, after López's defeat by Giovanni Leonardo Di Bonna in 1575, Italian players showed to be extremely skilled.

 The inclusion of the Queen in chess was probably influenced by medieval queens, of which the Spanish Queen Isabella I of Castile was likely the most influential.
 Isabella and her husband, Ferdinand II of Aragon, were known chess aficionados and, by expelling the Jews from Spain in the late 15th century, helped spread the new rules to the rest of Europe.

 Spain has no great highlights in the chess Olympiad, with the best results being individual medals per board.
 The Spanish team has won a total of seven medals in the men's category (one gold, two silver, and four bronze), and three medals in the women's category (two silver and one bronze).
 Spain hosted the 2004 Olympiad and the 1987 World Championships.